Robstuh/Chan-Collector/README.md

-# Chan-Collector
-Collects, parses and stores data and files from 4chan.
+Collects, parses and stores images from popular social media websites.